KOOKIIEStudios/Spirit-PacketPuller-OLD/README.md

 Note on style: This project uses PyQt, which utilises camel case.
 Hence, part of `main.py` (and the bulk of `view.py`) will be in camel case (with the exception of constants), with other non-Qt Python modules being in the typical snake case.

 Developmental Progress: ![70%](https://progress-bar.dev/70)
+Current Status: HALTED
+ - Noted to run correctly in `venv` both via Python and fbs.
+ - Unable to run correctly after being frozen into executables and/or installers.

 [Milestones](https://github.com/KOOKIIEStudios/Spirit-PacketPuller/milestones?with_issues=no)